gokhanettin/gokhanettin.github.io/README.md

-# Gokhan Karabulut Home Page
+# Gökhan Karabulut Home Page

-This is the code for the [Gokhan Karabulut Home Page](http://gokhanettin.github.io).
+This is the code for the [Gökhan Karabulut Home Page](http://gokhanettin.github.io).

 This is my home page based on [Yevgeniy Brikman Home Page](http://www.ybrikman.com).
 Check out [Migrating from Blogger to GitHub Pages and launching the new ybrikman.com](http://www.ybrikman.com/writing/2015/04/20/migrating-from-blogger-to-github-pages/)